Infineon/mtb-example-psoc4-msclp-csx-touchpad/README.md

    - Select **Enable CDAC auto-calibration** and **Enable compensation CDAC**.

-      This helps in achieving the required CDAC calibration levels (85% of maximum count) for all sensors in the widget, while maintaining the same sensitivity across the sensor elements.
+      This helps in achieving the required CDAC calibration levels (40% of the maximum count) for all sensors in the widget, while maintaining the same sensitivity across the sensor elements.

    - Select **Enable CDAC dither**.